With summer coming to an end in York, now is a great time to get a head start on air conditioner maintenance.

 Never Forget a Tune-Up Again

-Annual air conditioner maintenance from Strine's can make your system more efficient and help it last longer.
-We also offer handy service agreements, so you won’t forget to plan your regular service!
+Annual air conditioner maintenance from Strine's can make your unit more efficient and help it last longer.
+We also provide handy service agreements, so you won’t forget to schedule your regular service!